 If Lightworks isn’t for you, you aren’t out of luck.
 Shotcut is another application for those who want power.
 It looks and feels different from all the others because it began life as a Linux application.
 It has since been converted to Windows, but retains the Linux look and feel.
 Like many video editing apps, Shotcut comes with quite the learning curve, but like the others in this list repays that investment with some superb results.

 Shotcut has a huge array of filters, transitions, effects and more that you can add to a video.
 Shotcut also has a number of features that make it easy to trim and manipulate voiceover or sound effects.
 The interface and its potential takes a while to get used to but once you do, you will be creating professional standard videos in no time.
 Shotcut has come a long way in the years since it came to Windows, and you’re probably going to have to get used to hearing about it—it’s only getting more popular as time goes on.

 Although it might not be the first editor that comes to your mind, depending on what you want and need from a video editor, Blender might be perfect.
-As an open-source editor, it’s primarily used as a 3D modeling product that also works very well with video.
+As an open-source editor, it’s primarily used as a 3D modeling application that also happens to work with video.
 Blender is used often by NASA, The History Channel and helped create effects in Spider-Man 2.
 That’s how good it is.